 “Insurer” means (insert reference to appropriate section of state law).

 “Person” means an individual or business entity.

+“Staff (Company) Adjuster” means a person who is a salaried employee of an insurer or an affiliate of the insurer, and who is engaged in adjusting insured losses solely for that company or other companies under common control or ownership.

 “Uniform Individual Application” means the current version of the National Association of Insurance Commissioners (NAIC) Uniform Individual Application for resident and nonresident individuals.